nicholasgabai/PersonalityQuiz_iOS/README.md

 ## Respond to Answered Questions

-## Part Five—Calculate and Display Results
+## Part Five—: alculate and Display Results

 The final steps include calculating the results, presenting them, and dismissing the results screen so that the quiz is ready for a new player. 」